MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/ledger/how-to-use-a-ledger-wallet-with-android.md

 ---
-title: 'Using a Ledger with an Android device'
+title: Using a Ledger with an Android device
 description: Hardware Wallets
 priority: 15
 date_published: '2015-12-29'
-date_modified: '2018-11-29'
+date_modified: '2018-12-19'
 ---

 ## Requirements